 • Day 10: return to Manila or Cebu

-We like doing the 4-day expedition more, but we think the 3-day one fits better in this case.
-For that, we recommend THIS COMPANY.
-With the code TRAVELPHILIPPINES they give you a 1,000‑peso discount per person.
+We prefer the 4-day expedition, but we think the 3-day one fits better in this case.
+For this option, we recommend THIS COMPANY.
+With the code TRAVELPHILIPPINES you’ll get a 1,000-peso discount per person.

 10-day Philippines route with Coron - El Nido expedition

-3. Try to squeeze in the whale shark tour in Puerto Princesa
+3. Try to fit in the whale shark tour in Puerto Princesa

-As we tell you in Where to swim with the whale shark in the Philippines, it’s sighting season (completely natural, without feeding or mistreating them, as in Oslob) between the months of April and October.
-If you’re really excited to try, always bearing in mind that it’s pure nature and you might not see them, you could try in Puerto Princesa at the end of the trip.
+As we tell you in Where to swim with whale sharks in the Philippines, whale shark season runs from April to October, and the experience is completely natural, with no feeding or mistreatment like in Oslob.
+If you’re really excited to try, always keeping in mind that this is wildlife and you might not see them, you could give it a try in Puerto Princesa at the end of the trip.

-In this case, our advice would be to skip Port Barton and go straight from El Nido to Puerto Princesa to sleep, spend that night there (you have accommodation recommendations in Where to stay in Puerto Princesa), do the tour the next morning (it’s from about 7:00 to 14:00) and fly to Manila that same afternoon.
+In this case, our advice would be to skip Port Barton and go straight from El Nido to Puerto Princesa and spend the night there (you have accommodation recommendations in Where to stay in Puerto Princesa), do the tour the next morning (it’s from about 7:00 to 14:00) and fly to Manila that same afternoon.

-If you need company recommendations for spotting the whale shark, you can leave us a comment and we’ll happily share our contacts.
+If you need tour company recommendations for spotting whale sharks, you can leave us a comment and we’ll happily share our contacts.

-4. Drop Coron and opt to visit the beautiful rice terraces of Banaue and Batad
+4. Drop Coron and choose to visit the beautiful rice terraces of Banaue and Batad

-It’s a good option to make the trip more varied.
-You can fit it in before or after visiting Palawan.
+This is a great way to add more variety to the trip.
+You can add it before or after Palawan.

-The buses from Manila to Banaue are overnight (you can read more in How to get to Banaue), so you can make the most of it as follows:
+The buses from Manila to Banaue run overnight (you can read more in How to get to Banaue), so you can make the most of your time as follows:

-You can find more information in What to do in Banaue.
+You’ll find more information in Things to do in Banaue.

 10-day route through the Philippines

-Tips to enjoy the 10-day route around the Philippines
+Tips for enjoying this 10-day route around the Philippines

-To wrap up, below we want to leave you some tips that will help you plan your 10-day trip around the Philippines in a more optimized way:
+To wrap up, here are some tips that will help you plan your 10-day Philippines trip more efficiently:

-• What is the best time of year to do the 10‑day itinerary in the Philippines?
-In this case, the best would be from November to May, which are the dry‑season months in Palawan.
+• What is the best time of year to do the 10-day itinerary in the Philippines?
+In this case, the best time would be from November to May, the dry-season months in Palawan.
 Even so, this doesn’t mean you can’t do it from June to October.
-Being the rainy season doesn’t mean it will definitely rain on you.
-That said, if the weather worries you, you could stick to an itinerary in areas where it’s currently the dry season, namely Siargao, Camiguin and Dinagat.
-You have much more information on the topic in When to travel to the Philippines?.
+Just because it’s the rainy season doesn’t mean it will rain every day.
+That said, if you’re worried about the weather, you could stick to an itinerary in areas where it’s currently the dry season, such as Siargao, Camiguin and Dinagat.
+You’ll find much more information on this topic in When to travel to the Philippines?.

-• If it suits you better, the route can be done in reverse, that is, starting in Puerto Princesa and ending in Coron.
+• If it works better for you, you can do the route in reverse, that is, starting in Puerto Princesa and finishing in Coron.
 Even so, we don’t recommend it.
 Why?
-Because Coron’s airport is tiny and located among mountains, so if it rains more than usual or it’s windy, flights are delayed or canceled and your international flight could be at risk.
-This doesn’t happen with Puerto Princesa’s airport, which is much better equipped.
+Because Coron’s airport is tiny and surrounded by mountains, so if there’s heavy rain or it’s windy, flights are delayed or canceled and your international flight could be at risk.
+This is less likely to be an issue at Puerto Princesa Airport, which is much better equipped.

-• The value for money of the accommodations in Coron and El Nido is among the worst in the Philippines, really.
-Especially in high season.
-No matter how much you’ve traveled in other Southeast Asian countries and improvised (and it worked out), here it’s not the same.
+• The value for money of accommodation in Coron and El Nido is honestly among the worst in the Philippines.
+This is especially true in high season.
+Even if you’ve traveled around other Southeast Asian countries and improvised (and it worked out well), things are different here.
 We strongly recommend booking in advance.

-• To make the transfer from Coron to El Nido, go for the Jomalia ferry or, if prices are good, flights.
+• For the transfer from Coron to El Nido, choose the Jomalia ferry or, if prices are good, fly.
 Why?
-Jomalia’s boats are newer and larger, so they sway a bit less, and it’s a crossing that’s usually tough for those who suffer with waves.
-If you can take a motion‑sickness pill, you’ll be grateful.
+Jomalia’s boats are newer and larger, so the ride tends to be a bit smoother, and the crossing can be tough for anyone who gets seasick.
+If you can take a motion-sickness pill, you’ll be glad you did.
 You can book tickets for both here.

-• One key to enjoying this 10‑day route in the Philippines is to do the tours privately.
-These are destinations with lots of tourist traffic, and the way to enjoy their magnificent spots is with a boat that takes you there when they’re not full of people.
-Really, take our word for it.
-If you need contacts, we’ll be happy to share the ones we know work well — just leave us a comment below.
+• One of the keys to enjoying this 10-day route in the Philippines is to do the tours privately.
+These are destinations with lots of visitors, and the way to enjoy their magnificent spots is with a boat that takes you there when the spots aren’t packed with people.
+Seriously, take our word for it.
+If you need contacts, we’ll be happy to share the ones we trust — just leave us a comment below.

-• If you want to save money, don’t bring much luggage.
-You really won’t need warm clothes (except for transport) and you’ll find laundries everywhere, so try not to have to check bags on domestic flights.
-Almost all domestic airlines in the Philippines charge per suitcase and carry‑on is limited to 7 kg.
+• If you want to save money, don’t bring too much luggage.
+You really won’t need warm clothes (except for transport days) and you’ll find laundry services everywhere, so try not to have to check bags on domestic flights.
+Almost all domestic airlines in the Philippines charge for checked luggage and carry-on luggage is limited to 7 kg.

 Best 10-day itinerary in the Philippines